Quickstart: Third party event routing with Hookdeck

 With the webhook configured, you can test it by creating a new issue in the GitHub repository.

-Click on the Issues tab in the GitHub repository and click the
+Click on the Issues tab in the GitHub repository and click the button.
+Enter a title and description for the issue and click the button.

 Open the Requests section of Hookdeck dashboard to see the request within the UI.